lightstepcpp/Minecraft-Autoclicker/README.md

 # Minecraft-Autoclicker
-C++ Minecraft autoclicker with randomized delay, an example of how to do one without an ugly black console.
+C++ Minecraft autoclicker with a randomized delay, an example of how to do it without a console and make it look somewhat professional.